smartcat-labs/smartcat-guidelines/CONTRIBUTING.md

 ---

 ### Checklist before creating a Pull Request
-Submit only relevant commits.
-We don't mind many commits in a pull request, but they must be relevant as explained below.
+Submit only one commit per pull request.
-When creating a pull request, commit only relevant changes and squash commits into one before merging.
+When creating a pull request, commit only relevant changes and squash commits into one before pushing branch on origin.
 Track issues that this PR fixes or implements.
+If there are more commits in pull request that can represent separate logic units, create multiple pull requests, one pull request for each commit.

 - __Use a feature branch__ The pull request should be created from a feature branch, and not from _dev_.
 See below for why.
 - __No merge-commits__
 If you have commits that looks like this _"Merge branch 'my-branch' into dev"_ or _"Merge branch 'dev' of github .com/smartcat-labs/repository_name into dev"_ you're probaly using merge instead of [rebase](https://help.github.com/articles/about-git-rebase) locally.
 See below on _Handling updates from upstream_.
 - __Squash commits__ Often we create temporary commits like _"Started implementing feature x"_ and then _"Did a bit more on feature x"_.
 Squash these commits together using [interactive rebase](https://help.github.com/articles/about-git-rebase).
 Also see [Squashing commits with rebase](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).
 - __Descriptive commit messages__ If a commit's message isn't descriptive, change it using [interactive rebase](https://help.github.com/articles/about-git-rebase).
 Refer to issues using `#issue`.
 Example of a bad message ~~"Small cleanup"~~.
 Example of good message: _"Removed Security.Claims header from FSM, which broke Mono build per #62"_.
 Don't be afraid to write long messages, if needed.
 Try to explain _why_ you've done the changes.
 The Erlang repo has some info on [writing good commit messages](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
 - __No one-commit-to-rule-them-all__ Large commits that changes too many things at the same time are very hard to review.
-Split large commits into smaller.
+Split large commits into smaller and then create separate pull request for each commit.
 See this [StackOverflow question](http://stackoverflow.com/questions/6217156/break-a-previous-commit-into-multiple-commits) for information on how to do this.
 - __Tests__ Add relevant tests and make sure all existing ones still passes.
 Tests can be run using the command
 - __No Warnings__ Make sure your code do not produce any build warnings.

 After reviewing a Pull request, we might ask you to fix some commits.
 After you've done that you need to force push to update your branch in your local fork.

+When pull request is accepted, it will be merged using __Rebase and merge__ option in order to avoid merge commits.

-####Title and Description for the Pull Request####
+#### Title and Description for the Pull Request
 Give the PR a descriptive title and in the description field describe what you have done in general terms and why.
 This will help the reviewers greatly, and provide a history for the future.

 Especially if you modify something existing, be very clear!
 Have you changed any algorithms, or did you just intend to reorder the code?
 Justify why the changes are needed.